 In this study, 72 Lohmann brown strain hens that were 81 weeks old, and weighed 1925 ± 63 g were used.
 Four groups were assembled, each consisting of six replicates with three hens per replicate (totaling 18 hens per group).
 All of the replicate hens were housed in a cage that was 38 cm wide, 44 cm deep, and 33 cm high.
 The hens were kept in the study until they were 89 weeks old.
 The hens were fed an experimental diet for laying hens.
-The chemical composition of the diet is presented in Table 1.
+In Table 1, the chemical composition of the diet is presented.
 Table 1: Chemical composition of aged laying hens’diet